unm-digital-history/campus-history/essays/lobo-statues/index.md

 # The Lobo

 Among the numerous public art installations on campus, you'll encounter many iterations of the University's mascot, the Lobo.
-First suggested in 1920, the Lobo is a recognizable and beloved school symbol, representing teamwork and fearlessness.
-Let's take a tour of the statues around campus.
+First suggested in 1920, the Lobo is a recognizable and beloved school symbol, representing teamwork and fearlessness.[^mascot] Let's take a tour of the statues around campus.

 ## Lobo In Tight Grove